062 67303 | info@asireland.ie | Clonpet Tipperary

 ASI supports supervision-specific ethical issues.

 Broader disciplinary ethics (e.g., social work, nursing, psychology) remain under the remit of the statutory or professional body.
-Members are encouraged
+Members are encouraged to seek guidance from the appropriate professional body for discipline-specific ethical matters.

 ASI offers access to resources, training, and continuing professional development (CPD).